zek-ux/Instrument-Plus-Plus-Reborn/README.md

-# `Instrument ++ Reborn`
+# `Instrument++ Reborn`

-A fork of the original Instrument++ mod which has the goal of porting this mod to other Minecraft versions, fixing bugs with the original mod and potentially providing compatibility with certain other mods.
+This is a fork of the original Instrument++ mod made by Viola-Siemens which has the goal of porting this mod to other Minecraft versions, fixing bugs with the original mod and potentially providing compatibility with certain other mods.

-Due to the goal of this fork and personal skill level, any new features or new instruments are unlikely.
+New features may come later on down the line!

+You can find the original mod [here!](https://modrinth.com/mod/instrument%2B%2B)

 This mod adds the following 16 noteblock instruments：